 Nanobebe is another product that offers stackable storage containers that are small, lie flat and heat evenly.
 However, you are still stuck transporting bottles.
-Their bottles are wonderful, stackable and prevent colic.
-However, it is unknown as to whether they are freezer safe.
+Their bottles are wonderful, stackable, and prevent colic.
+However, it is unknown whether they are freezer safe.

 The best freshness is milk that is freshly expressed.
 Hands-free breast pumps are quite portable, quiet, and discrete.
 They pump easily into containers for quick storage or feeding on the road.